Requests to withdraw a pupil from RE

 • Attendance at religious worship in the school (note: sixth-form pupils can choose for themselves to opt out of religious worship)

-This is set out in section 71(1) of the School Standards and Framework Act 1998 (as amended) for maintained schools.
-This section of the act also applies to academies, as stated in the DfE's model funding agreements:
+This is set out in section 71(1) of the School Standards and Framework Act 1998.
+This section of the Act also applies to academies, as stated in the DfE's model funding agreements:

 Academies: check your own funding agreement in case it differs from the models.